Getting started with webinar

 - Learn how to schedule a Webinar without registration

-Inviting Attendees and Panelists
+Inviting attendees and panelists

 If the webinar does not require registration, you can copy the join link and share with your attendees.

 If the webinar requires registration, the host will need to share the registration link and have the attendees complete the registration form.
 Once registered, they will receive an email notification with a unique join link.
 If an attendee tries to join with a generic join link or the Webinar ID, they will be routed to the registration page to complete registration.

 There are three different ways to invite attendees to register: